The Bridle Track, New South Wales: History

 Between 1937 and 1940 the road was upgraded by the Turon Shire Council with funds provided by the NSW Government.
 In 1937 approximately 70 unemployed men, were engaged on the work as an unemployment relief project.
 The work was intended to provide a scenic tourist route along the river.
 The workforce expanded to about 250 men in 1939.

 Present day

 In 2010 the road was closed as a through road due to a landslide at Monaghans Bluff.
-A local committee is attempting to persuade the authorities to repair the road to allow through traffic and to bring more tourists to the area.

-Work finally commenced to build a detour around Monaghans Bluff in February 2021, after the acquisition of several properties to allow a detour to be built.
-It is anticipated that this work will take around 12 months, before the full length of the road is re-opened to traffic again.
+Work commenced to build a detour around Monaghans Bluff in February 2021, after the acquisition of several properties to allow a detour to be built.
+It was anticipated that this work would take around 12 months, before the full length of the road could be re-opened to traffic again.

 On 13 February 2023 the Bridle Track was reopened, with a diversion track passing above Monaghans Bluff.
 This came after many years of lobbying by local residents and the 4WD NSW-ACT Association, and with funding from NSW State Government and Bathurst City Council.